-The surface critical behavior of the classical $\mr{O}(N)$ models was believed to be well-known in the literature \cite{Binder1983phase, Deng2005, Deng2006}.
-In the three-dimensional (3D) Ising model, i.e., $N=1$, the surface criticality is controlled by the ratio of the surface and the bulk coupling, $\kappa=J_{s}/J$.
-For $\kappa$ smaller than a critical value $\kappa_{c}$, the surface is critical only at the bulk transition temperature $T_{c,b}$ and the surface critical behavior belongs to the ordinary class.
-When $\kappa > \kappa_{c}$, the surface forms a long-range order below $T_{c,s} > T_{c,b}$.
-In this case, the surface is already ordered but shows extra singularity at $T_{c,b}$, and is called the extraordinary transition.
-At $\kappa = \kappa_c$, $T_{c,s}$ merges with the bulk $T_{c,b}$, leading to the special transition on the surface.
-These surface universality classes are characterized by a set of critical exponents defined on the surface.
+The surface critical behavior of the classical $\mr{O}(N)$ models was believed to be well-documented in the literature \cite{Binder1983, Diehl1986, Deng2005, Deng2006}.
+In the three-dimensional (3D) Ising model ($N=1$), the surface criticality is controlled by the ratio of the surface and the bulk coupling parameters, $\kappa=J_{s}/J$.
+For $\kappa$ smaller than a critical value $\kappa_{c}$, the surface criticality is only induced by the bulk phase transition at $T_{c,b}$ and belongs to the ordinary class.
+When $\kappa > \kappa_{c}$, the surface forms a long-range order below a critical temperature $T_{c,s} > T_{c,b}$.
+In this case, the surface is already ordered at $T_{c,b}$ but shows extra weak singularities, which is dubbed the extraordinary transition.
+At $\kappa = \kappa_c$, $T_{c,s}$ merges with $T_{c,b}$, leading to a special transition on the surface.
+These surface universality classes are characterized by a set of critical exponents.

 The surface criticality of the 3D $\mr{O}(N)$ models with $N\geq 2$ are more subtle, because the 2D surface itself cannot have long-range order for $T > T_{c,b}$ due to the celebrated Mermin-Wagner-Hohenberg theorem.
 In the 3D O(2) model, the surface undergoes a Berezinskii-Kosterlitz-Thouless transition at $T_{c,s}>T_{c,b}$ for $\kappa>\kappa_{c}$ and develops a quasi-long-range order for $T<T_{c,s}$, but the nature of the surface extraordinary phase at $T_{c,b}$ remained elusive \cite{Deng2005}.
-In the 3D O(3) model, there is not any phase transition on the surface above $T_{c,b}$, thus it was not expected to show special or extraordinary transitions, even though there was preliminary numerical evidence of a possible special transition in the strong coupling regime on the surface \cite{Deng2005}.
+In the 3D O(3) model, there is not any phase transition on the surface above $T_{c,b}$, thus it was not expected to show any special or extraordinary transitions, even though there was preliminary numerical evidence of a possible special transition in the strong coupling regime on the surface \cite{Deng2005}.